Amazon Elastic Compute Cloud: Savings Plans

 In November 2019, Amazon announced Savings Plans.
 Savings Plans are an alternative to Reserved Instances that come in two different plan types: Compute Savings Plans and EC2 Instances Savings Plans.
 Compute Savings Plans allow an organization to commit to EC2 and Fargate usage with the freedom to change region, family, size, availability zone, OS and tenancy inside the lifespan of the commitment.
 EC2 Instance Savings plans provide a larger discount than Compute Savings Plans but are less flexible meaning a user must commit to individual instance families within a region to take advantage, but with the freedom to change instances within the family in that region.

 AWS uses the Cost Explorer to automatically calculate recommendations for the commitments you should make how that commitment will look like as a monthly charge on your AWS bill.
 AWS Savings Plans are purchased based on hourly spend commitment.
 This hourly commitment is made using the discounted pricing of the savings plan you are purchasing.
 For example, you could commit to spending $5 per hour, on a Compute Savings Plan, for a 3-year term.

 Features

 Operating systems

 When it launched in August 2006, the EC2 service offered Linux and later Sun Microsystems' OpenSolaris and Solaris Express Community Edition.
 In October 2008, EC2 added the Windows Server 2003 and Windows Server 2008 operating systems to the list of available operating systems.

 In March 2011, NetBSD AMIs became available.
 In November 2012, Windows Server 2012 support was added.

 Since 2006, Colin Percival, a FreeBSD developer and Security Officer, solicited Amazon to add FreeBSD.
 In November 2012, Amazon officially supported running FreeBSD in EC2.
 The FreeBSD/EC2 platform is maintained by Percival who also developed the secure deduplicating Amazon S3-cloud based backup service Tarsnap.

 Amazon has their own Linux distribution based on Fedora and Red Hat Enterprise Linux as a low cost offering known as the Amazon Linux AMI.
-Version 2013.03 included:
+Version 2013.03 included: Linux kernel, Java OpenJDK Runtime Environment and GNU Compiler Collection.